 Callie is obsessed with theatre, and she’s excited to be the set designer for her school’s play.
 However, being involved in the school’s drama department turns out to be a lot of…well, drama.
 Callie doesn’t know anything about building sets, the crew can’t get along, and cute boys and crushes are complicating everything.
 Will this play ever get performed, or will it get derailed by all of the offstage drama?

-Why it was banned: Positive LGBT+ content strikes again!
+Why it was banned: Positive LGBTQ+ content strikes again!
 This was another book that its opponents said went against “traditional family values.”

 Are You There God?
 It’s Me, Margaret by Judy Blume